 William King Museum of Art: Exhibits

-Daily, 10am-5pm.
-Sundays, 1-5pm Free
+Daily, 10am-5pm — Sundays, 1-5pm

-Enjoy three extraordinary exhibitions:
+Enjoy four extraordinary exhibitions: